ElijahWood2003/musaic/README.txt

     Steps to Build the Model
 1. Preprocess the Data:
     Load the CSV file containing spectrogram paths and key signatures.
-    Split the dataset into training, validation, and test sets.
     Convert key-signatures into numerical labels

 2. Load and Preprocess Spectrograms: